syncany/syncany-docs/source/security.rst

 Known Issues and Limitations
 ----------------------------
+- In multiple peer reviews, it has been suggested to drop the cipher nesting in favor of a single cipher.
+While there is no evidence that a nested cipher is or might be weaker than a single cipher, there is very little literature about it -- so it is probably not a good idea.
+See `issue 59 <https://github.com/syncany/syncany/issues/59>`_.
 - As of today, neither the master key nor the password can be changed.
 See `issue 150 <https://github.com/syncany/syncany/issues/150>`_.